 There are 11 LNAT universities; 9 are based in the UK and two are overseas.
 8 of the 9 UK-based LNAT universities are Russell Group Unis (SOAS is the exception), and 4 of them (King’s, LSE, SOAS and UCL) are in London.

 Note that the University of Nottingham appears to have dropped their LNAT requirement for the 2024 academic year entry.

 See how each university uses your score in our guide to LNAT universities.

 Your LNAT score is made up of a mark out of 42 for Section A, but you won’t get a formal score for the Section B essay.

 The average score last year was around 22, but it’s worth noting that the average score for people accepted into LNAT universities was much higher (e.g. closer to 27/28 for Oxbridge).
 It’s important to set yourself goals for the scores you’ll need based on the universities you want to apply to.

-See key dates below for September 2022 entry, but make sure to check with your chosen universities for any potential changes (or on the official LNAT page).
+See important dates for September 2022 entry below, but make sure to check with your chosen universities for any potential changes (or on the official LNAT page).

 Check out our LNAT Registration page for further details on dates, how to register and finding a test centre.